amandadoughty/moodle-block_culupcoming_events/CHANGE.md

 Version Information
 ===================
+Version 3.1.0
+  1. Refactored JS to fix bugs with scrolling and reloading.
+  2. Used delegation to assign click listener.
+  3. Changed timed reload to simulate click instead of just calling function reloadevents(Specific backwards compatoble change for our Org).
+Version 3.0.2
+  1. Changed template to display description instead of just event name.
 Version 3.0.0
   1. Refactored block to use new calendar api.
   2. Refactored block to use renderables and templates.